thierr26/thierr26_personal_notes_sphinx_sources/source/gprbuild_on_openbsd.rst

 | *  5.
 GCC for C in /usr/local/bin/ version 8.3.0
 | Select or unselect the following compiler (or "s" to save):

-(Press Ctrl-C to exit without saving.)
+(Press Ctrl-c to exit without saving.)

 Configuring, building and installing XML/Ada